unraid/docs/docs/unraid-os/manual/storage-management.md

 Alternate Procedure steps for Linux proficient users

-If y/u are happy to use the Linux Command line then you can replace steps 7 and 8 by performing the clearing commands yourself at a command prompt.
+If you are happy to use the Linux Command line then you can replace steps 7 and 8 by performing the clearing commands yourself at a command prompt.
 (Clearing takes just as long though!)
 If you would rather do that than run the script in steps 7 and 8, then here are the 2 commands